envoamr/crypto-transactions/README.md

 ## Disclaimer

 The dataset is nearly 4GB, with around 32 million rows covering a three-month period.
 While you’re welcome to reproduce this project, keep in mind that it comes with a cost.
-PySpark processes data day by day (spinning up a separate job for each day) rather than handling it all at once, which can quickly add up.
+During backfilling, PySpark processes data day by day (spinning up a separate job for each day) rather than handling it all at once, which can quickly add up.

-With that being said, if you do wish to reproduce this, you can follow along in the order the components of this pipeline appear in this documentation: Terraform, then Kestra, then PySpark, then the dashboard.
+With that being said, if you do wish to reproduce this, you can follow along in the order of this documentation: Terraform, then Kestra, then PySpark, then the dashboard.

 ## Data Sources